 How you choose to store your clothes mainly comes down to personal preference, but there are still a few mysterious judgement calls that plague us all.
 Take for instance, the sweaters conundrum.
 Should you fold or hang sweaters?
 It's a question all of us have wondered at least once in our lives, and sometimes, it can be difficult to choose.
-I'm not saying it's life and death or anything, but come on: no one likes stretched out pullovers, or wrinkled cardigans.
+I'm not saying it's the biggest decision you'll ever make, but come on: no one likes stretched out pullovers, or wrinkled cardigans.

 So, what's a person to do?
 Well, luckily, there are clothing experts out there (not me) who can answer these kinds of conundrums.
 And when it comes to folding and/or hanging sweaters, it turns out there are a couple of schools of thought out there — and there are even tips to avoid dreaded stretching if you go the hanging route, as well as tips to avoid the equally dreaded wrinkling if you opt to fold.
 Basically, there are hacks out there for everything to make your clothing storage life just a little easier all around.